 You air condenser fan isn’t rotating.

 There are several reasons your condenser fan might not be turning.
 One is that it just burned out and you have to get a replacement.
 Humidity tends to cause more condensation so another problem to look out for is that the water is not draining correctly or that the drain is hindered.
-If you can confirm these things, you may be able to discover the problem; but, if not, give Aramendia Plumbing, Heating and Air, A Service Experts Company a call and we can determine what is keeping your condenser fan from circulating and walk you through your options to get your A/C system problem resolved.
+If you can confirm these things, you may be able to discover the problem; but, if not, give Aramendia Plumbing, Heating and Air a call and we can determine what is keeping your condenser fan from circulating and walk you through your options to get your A/C system problem resolved.

 Your AC system is not providing ample air cooling.

 The first step is to try decreasing the temperature on your thermostat.
 It seems ridiculous but sometimes it’s easy to overlook the obvious.
 If dropping the temperature doesn’t get your AC cooling, check and replace the air filter.
 If the air filter is blocked, it could cause serious cooling troubles.
 Another issue that could cause your lack of cooling is an AC that is not sized accurately, and unfortunately this is a frequent issue when homes are designed.
-Aramendia Plumbing, Heating and Air, A Service Experts Company is happy to come out and do an analysis to confirm whether or not the size of your air conditioner is causing your issues.
+Aramendia Plumbing, Heating and Air is happy to come out and do an analysis to confirm whether or not the size of your air conditioner is causing your issues.

 A/C system shuts on and off over and over